Prag8855/aab/content/guides/german-health-insurance.md

 - You are an apprentice (*[[Azubi]]*)
 - and you earn {{GKV_AZUBI_FREIBETRAG|cur}}€ per month or less

-The state pays for your health insurance if...[^45]
+The state pays for your public health insurance if...[^45]

 - You get [unemployment benefits](/glossary/ALG%20I)
 - or you get *[[Bürgergeld]]*
 - or you get *[[Elterngeld]]*

 When you [lose your job](/guides/losing-your-job), you sometimes get [one month of free health insurance](/guides/losing-your-job#what-happens-to-your-health-insurance).

-If you are a [EU](/glossary/European%20Union) citizen, you can sometimes use your [insurance from your home country](#insurance-from-other-eu-countries).
-This is great if you get free health insurance in your home country.

-When you get free health insurance, you must still choose an insurer.
+Your current health insurance pays for it.

 ### What public insurance covers